-Most people who have brown spots and/or pigmentation, know this is the result of aging and sun exposure.
+Most people who have brown spots and/or pigmentation, know this is the result of ageing and sun exposure.
 But did you know that pigmentation can also be caused by heat, friction, skin injury, inflammation, acne, hormones and even stress?

 This may come as a surprise to most people because we are always taught to protect our skin from the sun.
-The fact is, all pigmentation problems will deepen with UV exposure, but the initial cause will have to be addressed to gain best results.
+The fact is, all pigmentation problems will deepen with UV exposure, but the initial cause will have to be addressed to gain the best results.

 Some people have a genetic predisposition to freckles.
 Most common in people with fair skin, and fair or red hair are especially vulnerable to freckles.
 Many children develop freckles on the nose and cheeks if they spend a great deal of time outdoors.